 First, describe the specific situation involved, and indicate the task.
 The task is a problem you encountered or an assignment.
 Next, describe the action you took to complete the task.
 Finally, discuss the result or outcome due to your actions.

 If you phrase your answer to a behavioral question in the STAR format, odds are you will hit all the key points the interviewer was hoping to hear.
 Be sure to end on a high note, emphasizing the good outcome.

 For an entire section covering sample STAR questions, check out my book The 6 Readiness Factors for Planning, Changing, or Advancing Your Career available through Barnes & Noble or in both paperback (8½ x 11 inches) and Kindle edition on Amazon.
-At their core, most questions relate to only a handful of specific behaviors.
+At their core, most STAR questions relate to only a handful of specific behaviors.
 Select a few questions for each different behavior and think about your own experiences.
 Of course, you will likely not pick the exact questions you will be asked during the interview.
-That’s alright!
+Don’t worry!
 Practice will enable you to arm yourself with a number of examples from which you can draw a quick response.

 Agree?
 Disagree?
 Share your experience or thoughts?
 Feel free to leave a comment!